TreeCityWes/XenBlocksExplorer/README.md

 ## Overview

 XenBlocks Blockchain Tools is a suite of Python scripts crafted to interact, analyze, and visualize blockchain data.
-These scripts are designed to work seamlessly with the `blockchainindex.db` database.
-The suite comprises the following pivotal tools:
+Run SyncNode to create the XenBlocks blockchain.db file.
+The indexer.py will index blockchain.db and create blockchainindex.db.
+Chart.py and Explorer.py scripts are designed to work seamlessly with the `blockchainindex.db` database.

 ### 1. **indexer.py**
 This script reads data from the `blockchain.db` database and constructs an optimized, indexed version of the database, named `blockchainindex.db`.
 The creation of this indexed serves as the backbone for `chart.py` and `explorer.py`, enabling them to show charts and blockchain data efficiently.